Chainlit/cookbook/anthropic-chat/README.md

-# Basic Chatbot Powered by Anthropic
+# Your own Claude by Anthropic 🔥

 This folder is showing how to: